maximilianoPizarro/jhipster-devspace/README.md

 From terminal on Red Hat Openshift Dev Spaces

-By default, the repo contains a version generated for testing this section with the name "delivery", if you want to change it in your fork you will need to change it to the new value in the yaml objects and the jhispter JDL file.
+By default, the repo contains a version generated for testing this section with the name "Delivery", if you want to change it in your fork you will need to change it to the new value in the yaml objects and the jhispter JDL file.

 1. Fork this repo and modify the yaml files with your environment keys: